 Fact #5: In America, estimates of false reporting for sexual assault fall between 2% and 7% (which is about the same for other crimes, eg. Grand Theft Auto).
 This means that most sexual assault reports are genuine.
-Many survivors don’t report their experiences for fear of not being believed.
+Many survivors don’t report their experiences for fear of not being believed or supported.

 I think I have been sexually violated.
 What do I do now?